LVRG Business Funding logo

 The company differentiates itself on three main claims: relationship-based lending (not transactional), institutional-grade loan packaging before submission to lenders, and deep understanding of specific industries (construction cash flow, restaurant operations, manufacturing).
 Testimonials highlight speed of funding (same-day capital deployment mentioned), access to larger loan amounts than initially requested, and success with complex deals that traditional lenders declined.
 The founder emphasizes integrity, transparency, and results orientation as core values.

-However, key limitations exist: No independent verification of claimed performance metrics (10,000 businesses, $1B deployed) is provided.
+However, key limitations exist: No comparable public verification context of claimed performance metrics (10,000 businesses, $1B deployed) is provided.
 Specific APR ranges for different loan products are not disclosed—only a starting rate of 5.85%.
 The company does not publish underwriting criteria, approval rates, typical timelines, or fee structures on their website.
 Client testimonials are unverified and cherry-picked.
-The firm operates as a referral-based boutique lender, meaning access and terms likely depend heavily on relationship and deal complexity rather than standardized, transparent pricing.
+The firm operates as a referral-based boutique lender, meaning access and terms likely depend heavily on relationship and deal complexity rather than standardized, listed pricing.

 Services & Features